| Availability: | |

 countertops.

-1.2 Structural components requiring lightweight reinforcement without
+2. Structural parts that need lightweight reinforcement without reducing

-offshore structures, and corrosion-resistant pipelines.
+2. Marine uses- FRP boat hulls, offshore structures, and corrosion-resistant pipes.

-2.3 Infrastructure: Storage tanks, cooling towers, sanitary fixtures, and chemical-resistant ductwork.
+3. Infrastructure-storage tanks, cooling towers, sanitary fixtures, and chemical-resistant ductwork.

 | Test Item | Testing Standard | Specified Requirement | Test Result | Compliance Status |